-- 3. For privately-owned residences identified within the project's 35dB(A) noise impact contour (see Appendix 4A) the owner(s) can make a written request to the Proponent for one of the following: - (a) mitigation (such as double glazing, insulation and air conditioning) at the residence in consultation with the owner(s).
+- The owners of Receivers 44, 48 and 90 (see locations in the figure in Appendix 4) can make a written request to the Proponent for one of the following: - (a) mitigation (such as double glazing, insulation and air conditioning) at the residence in consultation with the owner(s).
 These measures must be reasonable and feasible and directed towards reducing the noise impacts of the project on the residence.
 If within 3 months of receiving this request from the owner(s), the Proponent and owner(s) cannot agree on the measures to be implemented, or there is a dispute about the implementation of these measures, then either party may refer the matter to the Secretary for resolution; or - (b) acquisition of the residence and land in accordance with the procedures in conditions 8-9 of Schedule 4.